typeparameter/vite-plugin-serve-static/README.md

 ## Config

-The configuration can be provided as one of the following formats.

-- An array of rules (legacy mode)
-- An object with `rules`, plus an optional global `contentType`
+The configuration is provided as an object with `rules`, plus an optional global `contentType`.

 Each rule defines which patterns to intercept and how to resolve them.
 Each `pattern` is defined as a [regular expression].
 The `resolve` property can either be a string containing the path to a single file or a function that returns a string given the result of executing the `pattern` against the request path.
 Rules can also specify `headers` to apply per match.